-Research has shown that, for most purposes involving otherwise healthy individuals, this method [serum] has limited application.
+Research into hormone analysis has shown that, for most purposes involving otherwise healthy individuals, serum (blood) has limited application.
 Here’s why:

-The Endocrine Society published an official position statement , including that reliable measurements in serum testing either need an additional extraction step, or need to be completed using chromatographic methods, such as tandem MS or GCMS (sophisticated and very expensive equipment).
-This casts doubt on the validity of blood testing for free, bioavailable hormones.
+The Endocrine Society published an official position statement, including that reliable measurements in serum testing either need an additional extraction step, or need to be completed using chromatographic methods, such as tandem MS or GCMS for testing hormones (sophisticated and very expensive equipment).
+This casts doubt on the validity of the blood test for free, bioavailable hormones.

-On the other hand, saliva sampling is non-invasive and can be done anytime, anywhere at multiple time points day or overnight.
-Provided the proper collection and testing procedure(s) is observed, hormones tested reliably using saliva as the biological specimen type include:
+On the other hand, saliva sampling is non-invasive and can be done anytime, anywhere, and at multiple time points day or night.
+Provided the proper collection and testing procedure(s) is observed, hormones are tested reliably using saliva as the biological specimen type.